lisatitshall/sunny-street/README.md

 - Quantify the effect the service has on Emergency Department presentations

 ### Steps followed
-- Step 1: Use Sunny Street brand guidelines to create a theme in Power BI (font types need changing later)
+- Step 1: Use Sunny Street brand guidelines to create a theme in Power BI (note: font types don't match)
 - Step 2: Load data from Excel spreadsheets into Power BI
 - Step 3: Use Power Query Editor to explore data and change datatypes as required
 - Step 4: Brainstorm visualization ideas taking the overall aims into account